Overview

 - Washing your genital area with antibacterial soap helps prevent bacteria from causing infection.

-- Shaving in the same direction as the growth of hair and changing your razor frequently helps prevent boils’ formation.
+- Shaving in the same direction as hair growth and changing your razor frequently helps prevent boils formation.

-- Washing your hands regularly, before and after touching the genitals, help prevent the spread of infection as well.
+- Washing your hands regularly, before and after touching the genitals, also helps prevent the spread of infection.

 - Changing your underwear daily.